b4rtt/esports-translatio/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Translation Tool

+Upload an i18n JSON file, describe your app, and pick a target language.
+The translated file will be downloaded automatically.

 ## Learn More